La qualité des Oméga 3 : Indice TOTOX et autres critères

 The Totox index is a good indicator of the actual quality of the oil used, even if it is not the only criterion to take into account (see below).

-TOTOX Index scores range from zero (in theory) to over 50:
+TOTOX index scores range from zero (in theory) to over 50:

 The oil production process has an impact on oxidation and TOTOX